xinyvejessicalu/alexa-avs-sample-app/README.md

 ![](../../wiki/assets/alexa-logo-3.png)

+:warning: Starting January 25, 2018, the AVS Java Sample App will be put into maintenance mode.
+To leverage the latest Alexa features, please use the [AVS Device SDK C++ Sample App, which you can find here](https://github.com/alexa/avs-device-sdk/wiki).
+To discuss any specific dependencies on the AVS Java Sample App, feel free to reach out to us [here](https://www.amazon.com/forms/231ff404-261e-454c-917d-97208d9ea268).

 ## About the project

 This project provides a step-by-step walkthrough to help you build a **hands-free** [Alexa Voice Service](https://developer.amazon.com/avs) (AVS) prototype in 60 minutes, using wake word engines from [Sensory](https://github.com/Sensory/alexa-rpi) or [KITT.AI](https://github.com/Kitt-AI/snowboy).
 Now, in addition to pushing a button to "start listening", you can now also just say the wake word "Alexa", much like the [Amazon Echo](https://amazon.com/echo).
 You can find step-by-step instructions to set up the hands-free prototype on [Raspberry Pi](../../wiki/Raspberry-Pi), or follow the instructions to set up the push-to-talk only prototype on [Linux](../../wiki/Linux), [Mac](../../wiki/Mac), or [Windows](../../wiki/Windows).